MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/realtime-audio.md

 The Realtime API requires an existing Azure OpenAI resource endpoint in a supported region.
 The API is accessed via a secure WebSocket connection to the `/realtime` endpoint of your Azure OpenAI resource.

-A full request URI can be constructed by concatenating:
+You can construct a full request URI by concatenating:

 - The secure WebSocket (`wss://`) protocol
-- Your Azure OpenAI resource endpoint hostname, e.g. `my-aoai-resource.openai.azure.com`
+- Your Azure OpenAI resource endpoint hostname, for example, `my-aoai-resource.openai.azure.com`
 - The `openai/realtime` API path
-- An `api-version` query string parameter for a supported API version -- initially, `2024-10-01-preview`
+- An `api-version` query string parameter for a supported API version such as `2024-10-01-preview`
 - A `deployment` query string parameter with the name of your `gpt-4o-realtime-preview` model deployment

-Combining into a full example, the following could be a well-constructed `/realtime` request URI:
+The following example is a well-constructed `/realtime` request URI:

 ```http
 wss://my-eastus2-openai-resource.openai.azure.com/openai/realtime?api-version=2024-10-01-preview&deployment=gpt-4o-realtime-preview-1001
 ```

 To authenticate:
-- **Microsoft Entra** (recommended): Use token-based authentication with the `/realtime` API for an Azure OpenAI Service resource that has managed identity enabled.
+- **Microsoft Entra** (recommended): Use token-based authentication with the `/realtime` API for an Azure OpenAI Service resource with managed identity enabled.
 Apply a retrieved authentication token using a `Bearer` token with the `Authorization` header.
 - **API key**: An `api-key` can be provided in one of two ways:
-  1. Using an `api-key` connection header on the pre-handshake connection.
+  - Using an `api-key` connection header on the prehandshake connection.
 This option isn't available in a browser environment.
-  2. Using an `api-key` query string parameter on the request URI.
+  - Using an `api-key` query string parameter on the request URI.
 Query string parameters are encrypted when using https/wss.

 ### API concepts